Difference Between UTF-8 and UTF-16

 Utf-8 vs Utf-16

-The difference between UTF-8 and UTF-16 is that UTF-8, while encoding for any character of English or any number, uses 8 bits and adopts the 1-4 blocks while comparatively on the other hand UTF-16, while encoding the characters and numbers, uses 16 bits with the implementation of 1-2 blocks.
+The difference between UTF-8 and UTF-16 is that UTF-8 while encoding for any character of English or any number, uses 8 bits and adopts the 1-4 blocks, while comparatively the other hand, UTF-16, while encoding the characters and numbers, uses 16 bits with the implementation of 1-2 blocks.
 Also, the file size of the UTF-8 oriented requires less space, whereas the UTF-16 oriented file is twice the size of the UTF-8.

 Utf 8 vs Utf 16

-The UTF-8 was formed by the two brilliant minds – Ken Thompson and Rob Pike in September 1992.
-It was created when they were busy creating the plan 9 operating system, and it took them a week to formulate it.
+The UTF-8 was formed by two brilliant minds – Ken Thompson and Rob Pike in September 1992.
+It was created when they were busy creating the Plan 9 operating system, and it took them a week to formulate it.

-UTF-16 stands for the Unicode Transformation Format 16 that uses 1-2 blocks implemented along the 16 bits to express a code point.
+UTF-16 stands for the Unicode Transformation Format 16, which uses 1-2 blocks implemented along the 16 bits to express a code point.
 In simple terms, a minimum of 2 bytes is required by the UTF-16 Unicode to express a code point.

 UTF-16 also requires a variable length of up to 32 bits per character.
 UTF-16 was formed to overcome the accommodation of the number of code points.